w5xd/PacketRainGauge/README.md

 <li> The base/flange mount 3D parts have holes for quantity four #8-32 x 3/4" socket head screws and matching 8-32 hex nuts
 </ol>

+When assembling the two enclosure halves together (Body001 and Body002) with the PCB in between as a sort of sandwich, it might be possible to squeeze them tightly enough to permanently actuate the RESET switch built into the Sparkfun Arduino Pro Mini.
+Don't squeeze that tightly.
+It won't telemeter and it will run down the battery in about 24 hours.

 <h3 id="MAGNET_ORIENTATION">Magnet Orientation</h3>
 The B422 magnet's 1/4" dimension fits into the rocker mount in the obvious 1/4" slot dimension.
 But there are